You will need have both relevant qualifications and employability skills to enhance your career prospects and contribute to your personal development.

 - Written task or report – this technique asks students to complete an assignment in a structured written format, for example, a business plan, a report, marketing communication, set of instructions, giving information.

-Upon successful completion you may progress to the BTEC Level 5 Higher National Diploma in Business.
+On successful completion you may be able to apply for the part-time Level 5 Higher National Diploma or the full-time second year Foundation Degree in Business Management at the College.

 Fees quoted apply to courses starting in the academic year 2020/21 (August 2020 – July 2021).
 There may be a slight increase in fees for courses starting 2021/22.